For most Magic software, including Magic Workstation and Cockatrice:

 Court of Cunning: The monarch is always a fun little mechanic, and this deck is surprisingly good at holding on to the monarch.
 For some reason people don't like attacking into 4/4 zombies and a 5/5 god.

 Hedron Crab: A good mill effect if you get it in the early game.
-Little to no use late game.
+You're unlikely to eternalize it though.

 Extract from Darkness: Too much mana for what it does.
 Because non-creatures in this deck get milled and can't be re-used, it's important for the high-cost ones to be really good.